 Changing the face of medicine with Moderna

 Imagine being on the inside of Moderna in 2020?
-Lavina Talukdar, Vice President of Investor Relations at Moderna, talks the race to the COVID-19 vaccine, how she landed her dream role with zero prior investor-relations experience and what the future holds for the biotech firm that is changing the face of medicine.
+Lavina Talukdar, Senior Vice President of Investor Relations at Moderna, talks the race to the COVID-19 vaccine, how she landed her dream role with zero prior investor-relations experience and what the future holds for the biotech firm that is changing the face of medicine.

 Heather: I met Lavina Talukdar in November 2020, the day a little-known biotech company called Moderna announced 94% efficacy of their vaccine against COVID-19.
 Lavina had joined Moderna as Senior Vice President of Investor Relations 11 months before COVID was declared a pandemic—but she was immediately thrust on the world stage as part of an amazing leadership team that achieved the unthinkable in record time.
 Five hundred million vaccinations and millions of saved lives later, it has certainly been a wild ride—but one that Lavina told me is par for the course for a life lived outside of the box.
 I have been so excited for this conversation ever since she graciously agreed to join me.
 So, without further ado: Welcome, Lavina.